offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 The following section isn't from the Pevzner book or any online resources.
 I came up with it in an effort to solve the final assignment for Chapter 4 (the chapter on non-ribosomal peptide sequencing).
 As such, it might not be entirely correct / there may be better ways to do this.
 ```

-Even though real experimental spectrums aren't perfect, the high-level algorithm remains the same: Create test peptides by branching out amino acids and capture the best scoring ones until the mass goes too high.
-However, the problems with real experimental spectrums end up complicating the final algorithm.
+Even though real experimental spectrums aren't perfect, the high-level algorithm remains the same: Create candidate peptides by branching out amino acids and capture the best scoring ones until the mass goes too high.
+However, various low-level aspects of the algorithm need to be modified to handle the problems with real experimental spectrums.

-For starters, since there are no preset amino acids to build test peptides with, amino acid masses are captured using spectrum convolution and used directly.
+For starters, since there are no preset amino acids to build candidate peptides with, amino acid masses are captured using spectrum convolution and used directly.
 For example, instead of representing a peptide as GAK, it's represented as 57-71-128.

 |   G  |   A   |   K   |
 |------|-------|-------|